 Next, verify your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you aren’t sure where it is, keep an eye out for a gray metal box in your basement, garage or closet.

 - Make sure your hands and feet are dry prior to using the panel or breakers.

 - Look for the breaker labeled “furnace” or “heat,” and make sure it’s turned “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

 - Using one hand, steadily flip the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” leave it alone and contact a team member from WM J Kraus & Son at 319-229-2318 immediately.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a team member from WM J Kraus & Son at 319-229-2318 immediately.

 Regardless of your furnace’s age or brand, it has at minimum one standard wall switch set on or by it.

 - Make certain the control is moved up in the “on” placement.
 If it was switched off, expect your furnace to take up to five minutes to turn on.
 (If you’re unsure where your furnace is located, look in your basement, garage or utility closet.
 It might also be in a crawl space or attic.)

 When we think about heating problems, a dirty, full air filter is regularly the top culprit.

 - Your furnace won’t keep heating your home, or it could get too hot from reduced airflow.